Free cookie consent management tool by TermsFeed A156.26 - 2025 Continuous Hinges

 American National Standard for Continuous Hinges

-ANSI/BHMA A156.26 establishes requirements for architectural continuous hinges used in building construction.
-Cycle, finish, abuse, overload, vertical wear, and strength tests are included.
-For further information about hinges, consult the full standard, ANSI/BHMA A156.26 for Continuous Hinges.
+This Standard establishes requirements for architectural continuous hinges used in building construction.
+Cycle, abuse, overload, vertical wear, and strength tests are included.
+For further information, consult the full standard, ANSI/BHMA A156.26 for Continuous Hinges.

-Product Performance: Purchasers of hinges certified to A156.26 (http://buildershardware.com/cpd) can be assured products will perform to their expectations.
+Product Performance: Purchasers of hardware certified to A156.26 (https://buildershardware.com/CertificationProgram/Certified-Products-Directory) can be assured products will perform to their expectations.

 Below are an explanation and some examples of the evaluations conducted for certification: